What to Know about Pipe Relining Services for Blocked Drains

 Q: Can I use chemicals to unclog my toilet?

-A: Generally, it is not recommended to use strong chemicals.
-They can cause damage to your pipes and other problems over the long-term.
-Use a plunger instead or call a professional plumber.
+A: It’s generally not recommended to use harsh chemicals as they can damage your pipes and cause other problems in the long term.
+Stick with using a plunger or calling in a professional plumber.

 Conclusion